sbg-tir/SBG-TIR-L4-JET/README.md

     downscale_SM --> downscaled_SM
 ```

 Coarse resolution near-surface air temperature (Ta) and relative humidity (RH) are taken from the GEOS-5 FP `tavg1_2d_slv_Nx` product.
 Ta and RH are down-scaled using a linear regression between up-sampled ST, NDVI, and albedo as predictor variables to Ta or RH from GEOS-5 FP as a response variable, within each Sentinel tile.
 These regression coefficients are then applied to the 60 m ST, NDVI, and albedo, and this first-pass estimate is then bias-corrected to the coarse image from GEOS-5 FP.
 These downscaled meteorology estimates are recorded in the L3T AUX product listed in Table .
 Areas of cloud are filled in with bi-cubically resampled GEOS-5 FP.
+This same down-scaling procedure is applied to soil moisture (SM) from the GEOS-5 FP `tavg1_2d_lnd_Nx` product, which is recorded in the L3T AUX product listed in Table .

 ### 3.2.
-Downscaled Soil Moisture

-This same down-scaling procedure is applied to soil moisture (SM) from the GEOS-5 FP `tavg1_2d_lnd_Nx` product, which is recorded in the L3T AUX product listed in Table .

-### 3.3.
 Surface Energy Balance

 The surface energy balance processing for SBG begins with an artificial neural network (ANN) implementation of the Forest Light Environmental Simulator (FLiES) radiative transfer algorithm, following the workflow established by Dr. Hideki Kobayashi and Dr. Youngryel Ryu.
 GEOS-5 FP provides sub-daily Cloud Optical Thickness (COT) in the `tavg1_2d_rad_Nx` product and Aerosol Optical Thickness (AOT) from `tavg3_2d_aer_Nx`.
 Together with STARS albedo, these variables are run through the ANN implementation of FLiES to estimate incoming shortwave radiation (Rg), bias-corrected to Rg from the GEOS-5 FP `tavg1_2d_rad_Nx` product.